 The course is based upon mandatory in-person lectures, lab assignments, field trips and class discussion.
-A zoom link to all lectures and labs will be available ahead of time for students who wish to receive material remotely.
-Note that there will NOT be separate lecture or lab material/assignments provided to those students who choose to participate via Zoom.
-Students are required to complete the tasks assigned in lecture and labs, copies of which will be distributed through Canvas Modules.
+Students are required to complete the daily tasks assigned in lecture and labs, copies of which will be distributed through Canvas Modules.
+Attendance will be recorded as a Participation Score.

-No points will be deducted for absences, but students who do not regularly attend lecture or labs will likely see a significant drop in their quiz and lab grades as much of the relevant material is covered in class.
 Notify the instructor ASAP if you have a known schedule conflict.
 If you cannot attend a lab or field trip due to illness, contact the instructor as soon as you are able to so to make arrangements for make-up work.

-Requirements for class attendance and make-up exams, assignments, and other work are consistent with university policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx
+Requirements for class attendance and make-up exams, assignments, and other work are consistent with university policies that can be found at:

+https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx